 Refrigerative air conditioners remove heat from the air inside your home and transfer it outside, cooling the air to a temperature determined by a thermostat.
 They cool, dehumidify and recirculate room air.
 Unlike evaporative cooling systems, as long as they are sized correctly, they work effectively in any climate.
 Most modern air conditioners are reverse cycle, meaning they can be used to both heat and cool your home.

-Split systems in a single room or with multiple outlets – have a separate indoor air handling unit and an outdoor compressor unit connected by refrigeration piping, keeping most of the noise outside.
+Split systems in a single room or with multiple outlets – have a separate indoor air handling unit and an outdoor compressor unit (heat pump) connected by refrigeration piping, keeping most of the noise outside.
 Most commonly these indoor units are wall mounted, however, more discrete options are available including bulkhead units, where only a grille is visible, and ceiling cassette units, which are recessed into the roof space.
 These systems can meet both your homes heating and cooling needs.

-Ducted systems which cool the whole house through multiple ceiling outlets – have a central air handling unit that is usually located in the ceiling space and a single compressor located outside, connected to the air handling unit by refrigerant piping.
+Ducted systems which cool the whole house through multiple ceiling outlets – have a central air handling unit that is usually located in the ceiling space and a single compressor unit (heat pump) located outside, connected to the air handling unit by refrigerant piping.
 These systems can meet both your homes heating and cooling needs.

 Inverter air conditioners have a variable speed (or inverter-driven) motor.
 Rather than switching the compressor on and off, they automatically vary the speed of the compressor, running it at full speed when cooling demand is high and at a much slower speed when cooling demand is low.

 Inverter air conditioners are quieter to run and have lower running costs compared to the standard air conditioners.
-Most split system air conditioners these days are inverters.
+Most modern split system air conditioners are inverters.